Investors turn their backs on "robot" hedge funds

 "I think there's a case to be made to say that we're in a broad range-bound world," Lawler said.
 "Trend-followers need sustained trends and then a break out of a range.
 It doesn't look like that's going to happen for bonds."

-Meanwhile, data from Systematic Alpha Management, a CTA fund firm, suggest these funds have lost two key attributes that attracted clients.
+Meanwhile, data from Systematic Alpha, a CTA fund, suggest these funds have lost two key attributes that attracted clients.

 Using comparisons of the Barclays CTA index and the S&P 500 for five years from January 2009, the so-called "sharpe ratio" - a measure of risk-adjusted returns - has tumbled to 0.06.
 This compares with 0.66 over the 13 years from 2000.